sckott/geoops/README.md

 `geoops` has a ways to go to include all the methods that Turf has, but we'll get there eventually.

-This package is alpha stage, expect bugs and changes.

 All data is expected to be in WGS-84.

 We use a library from [Niels Lohmann](https://github.com/nlohmann/json)